What is Patellar Dislocation?

 Your patella (kneecap) is a triangle shaped bone held by tendons and stabilized by ligaments in a groove right between the femur (thigh bone) and tibia (shin bone).
 The groove the kneecap sits in is called the patellofemoral groove.
 When the kneecap shifts out of its spot in the patellofemoral groove it called a kneecap dislocation.
 A Partially dislocated kneecap is called a subluxation.

-For a more in depth explanation of the patella and the surrounding tendons and ligaments check out the article “Patellar Dislocation”.
+For a more in-depth explanation of the patella and the surrounding tendons and ligaments check out the article “Patellar Fractures”.

 Dislocated Kneecap Symptoms